ABC Analysis – The Complete Guide

-ABC analysis is derived from the term “The Pareto Principle” named after an Italian economist Vilfredo Pareto, also called as 80/20 rule.
+ABC analysis is derived from the term “The Pareto Principle” named after an Italian economist Vilfredo Pareto, also called 80/20 rule.
 This principle suggests that 80% of the total output is generated only by 20% of the valuable efforts.

-When it comes to stock or inventory management, ABC analysis typically segregates inventory into three categories based on its revenue and control measures required: A is 20% of items with 80% of total revenue and hence asks for tight control; B is 30% items with 15% revenue; whereas ‘C’ is 50% of the items with least 5% revenue and hence treated as most liberal.
+When it comes to stock or inventory management, ABC analysis typically segregates inventory into three categories based on its revenue and control measures required: A is 20% of items with 80% of total revenue and hence asks for tight control; B is 30% items with 15% revenue; whereas ‘C’ is 50% of the things with least 5% revenue and hence treated as most liberal.

-Category A is the smallest, always reserved for the biggest money makers.
-It represents the highest quality, most valuable products and customers that you have.
+- Category A is the smallest, always reserved for the biggest moneymakers.
+It represents the highest quality, most valuable products, and customers that you have.
 Such products will contribute heavily to the overall profit without costing much when it comes to the seller’s resources.

 ABC analysis can also be performed for the customer or client base to understand the market and strategize your business plans.
-ABC analysis for customers can be based on four primary metrics: revenue potential, support costs, sales revenue, and contribution margin.
+ABC analysis example for customers can be based on four primary metrics: revenue potential, support costs, sales revenue, and contribution margin.

-Example of ABC Analysis
+Example 2: ABC Analysis in Inventory Management

 Lisa has a business of sweaters, and over time, her business has achieved tremendous success.
 Lisa, in search for varieties and additions to her sweater inventory, has filled in 180 types of sweaters instead of just 50 types.
-She now realizes that this business is seasonal and she already has invested a lot.
-After thorough research on how the above-mentioned problem can be streamlined, Lisa implemented the ABC inventory categorization in her business model.She was finally able to allow her business to visualize those areas wherein more profit was expected.
+She now realizes that this business is seasonal, and she has already invested a lot.
+After thorough research on how the problem mentioned above can be streamlined, Lisa implemented the ABC inventory categorization in her business model.She was finally able to allow her business to visualize those areas wherein more profit was expected.

 Now, as Lisa already had too many options to organize into three categories: Category A, B, and C, depending on their selling ratio, price, demand, etc.

-Category A – The sweaters that fall under this category are the ones that are most important to the company.
+- Category A – The sweaters that fall under this category are the ones that are most important to the company.
 They can either be the ones that are highly in demand, the ones that are generating the most revenue, or the ones falling under the hottest trend for the season.

-Why Use ABC Analysis?
+Why use ABC Analysis?

 There are 6 reasons why a business should opt for ABC analysis…